 Be aware that increased incidence of cataracts may also be linked with statin drugs.
 A study(2) suggests that statin drugs are associated with an increased risk of cataracts in both men and women.
 In the study, cataracts risk went up within 12 months of starting statin drugs, continued while taking the drug, and dropped back to normal within 12 months of getting off the drug.

 Before taking a statin drug, talk to your doctor about the side effects, and examine all your options including diet, exercise, and other ways to manage cholesterol levels.
-Click to read about heart disease risk and total cholesterol levels.

 1. “Effect of Statins on Creatine Kinase Levels Before and After a Marathon Run.”
 Parker et. al. The American Journal of Cardiology 2011 Oct 27.